 This block of memory of size 4*nchan*nscan can be iteratively visited, to get a more reliable measure of the CPU usage.
 It can make a huge difference if this block fits in one of the CPU caches.

 The benchmark here is very basic, and only deals with the math with simulated data without the need to pass through a fitsio type library.
-The file I/O bench portion of this benchmark reads a large file to get an idea of I/O overhead.
+The file I/O bench portion of this benchmark reads a large file to get an idea of I/O overhead, even though many other tools exist to measure disk I/O, from hdparm(1) to iozone(1) .

 A slightly more realistic one can be found in sdinfo(1NEMO) reading actual sdfits(5NEMO) files and selecting a set of operations.